CIOs will contribute to revenue generation when they are part of the senior exec team responsible for the revenue targets.

 With the constant change in the capability of information and technology to serve the business, CIO's role in an enterprise is evolving accordingly.
 CIO has to foresee, anticipate business needs for information and then prepare and gear up the information systems to not only make readily available pertinent information to top business decision makers but also preempt the need and present the business value.
 More specifically, here are six ways CIOs can contribute to revenue generation:

-- PROFIT: How can CIO help a business to improve net (profit).
+- PROFIT: How can the CIO help a business to improve net (profit).
 Improving revenue alone without improving net will not be enough as stakeholders will be more interested to see how much net generated from the business rather than revenue.
 The key question is what will improve the top line and at the same time decrease expenses to improve the bottom line.
-CIO can help business to improve net, by reducing cost of doing business by keeping cost down while at the same time maximizing its output so when the business revenue increase, IT cost remain the same which will improve net.
+CIOs can help businesses improve net, by reducing the cost of doing business by keeping cost down while at the same time maximizing its output so when the business revenue increase, IT cost remain the same which will improve net.

-• Readiness of IT for business initiatives.
+• The readiness of IT for business initiatives.
 IT should be highly available and efficient internally that It should take minimum time to market.

 • Better Management of services and operations through IT Systems.
-Bringing the efficiency and effectiveness in the processes which are obviously run on IT Systems.
+Bringing the efficiency and effectiveness of the processes which are obviously run on IT Systems.

 • Better and effective Management of complaints.
 It means an increase in revenue and customer satisfaction.